jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_overview.md

 ![](images/dme_fuel_calculation/engine_temp_maps_43_45_overlay_1.png)

 Thi sudden drop in Map 43 between roughly 10C and 16C probably corresponds to the O2 sensor starting to wake up.
-The details of how the O2 sensor affects this process will have to wait for another time though!
+The coolant temperature threshold for the closed loop fuel control is around 21C.
+Clearly from the maps there's still signficant extra fuel at that temperature (about 11% in the US map, and 26% in the RoW map).It would take some experimentation to see exactly what happens at this point.
+We might expect that the closed loop routine will remove this extra fuel, but that's not necesarily guaranteed, because there are two reasons why extra fuel gets injected:

+* to compensate for poor atomization causing a lean AFR
+* to actually enrich the AFR

+In other words, when the engine is cold, some extra fuel is needed just to maintain a normal 14.7 AFR.
+So injecting 11% extra fuel (beyond the base pulse width) might not bring the AFR below 14.7 - in fact the closed loop control might even be adding fuel at that point!
+But the only way to know for sure is to monitor a running engine, and at the time of writing, it's not cold enough where I live for that.

 The second Map in this calculation is a 2-axis rpm/load map for part throttle, and a 1-axis rpm map for idle.